 Contract Payment Processing

-Financial allocations can be managed for a contract by adding funding sources for the projects, adding or modifying funding sources at a category level, or even setting specific funding sources on an item-by-item basis.
-Funding can be split by assigning funding source by percentage including minimum and maximum amounts and can be prioritized by “rolling-over” to other funding sources when a pre-determined amount or percentage has been reached.
-Finally, work entries are compiled into pay estimates, including the ability for authorized users to include or exclude items.
-Calculations take place “on-the-fly” so that item-dependent amounts such as mobilization, fuel adjustments, etc., are not reflected in the totals.
-Additionally, items not included in the current pay estimate will automatically show up on subsequent, future pay estimates until they are approved and included on a pay estimate.
+The management of financial allocations for a contract can be achieved by adding funding sources for the projects.
+Another option is adding or modifying funding sources at a category level, or even setting specific funding sources on an item-by-item basis.
+Work entries are compiled into pay estimates, allowing authorized users to include or exclude items.
+Items not included in the current pay estimate will automatically show up on future pay estimates until they have been approved and included on a pay estimate.